RonaCostello/C4_panel_server/README.md

 #### Add the orthogroups you're interested in to a text file ####

+If there is only one orthogroup of interest, ignore this step:

-New line for each orthogroup, no headings and put in the same folder as the python script
+Make a text file with each orthogroup on a new line.
+No headings and put it in the same folder as the python script

 An example list is given - orthogroup_list_example.txt

 #### Run the script!
 Add the orthogroup list file you made after calling the script ####

+For a single orthogroup:

+`python Panel_figure_C4_gene_expression.py OG00XXXXX`

+Or for multiple orthogroups:

 `python Panel_figure_C4_gene_expression.py your_list_of_orthogroups.txt`